konflux-ci/service-provider-integration-operator/docs/USER.md

 Controller recognizes the Secret by `label.spi.appstudio.redhat.com/upload-secret: token` label, gets the PAT and the Name of the SPIAccessToken associated with it, then deletes the Secret (for better security reason) and uploads the Token (which in turn updates the Status of associated SPIAccess/Token/TokenBinding).

 - To enable this option SPI Operator should be configured with `ENABLETOKENUPLOAD=true` (see Admin Guide for details).
-- Find the name of SPIAccessToken you want to associate Access Token to like:
+- If you want to associate it to existed SPIAccessToken, find the name of SPIAccessToken you want to associate Access Token to like:
 `TOKEN_NAME=$(kubectl get spiaccesstokenbinding/$Name-Of-SPIAccessTokenBinding -n $TARGET_NAMESPACE -o  json | jq -r .status.linkedAccessTokenName)`
 - Obtain your Access Token data ($AT_DATA) from the Service Provider.
 For example from GitHub->Settings->Developer Settings->Personal Access Tokens
-- Create Kubernetes Secret with labeled with `label.spi.appstudio.redhat.com/upload-secret: token` and `spi.appstudio.redhat.com/token-name: $TOKEN_NAME`:
+- Create Kubernetes Secret with labeled with `spi.appstudio.redhat.com/upload-secret: token` and `spi.appstudio.redhat.com/token-name: $TOKEN_NAME`:
+- If you want new SPIAccessToken to be created and associated with the Token, put the name you want to be assigned to the `spi.appstudio.redhat.com/token-name` label or just remove this label (or leave it empty), in the latter case SPIAccessToken name will be randomly generated.

 ```yaml
 apiVersion: v1